-On some models, the system will automatically shut off after the defogger has operated about 15 minutes.
+The system will automatically shut off after the defogger has operated about 15 minutes.

 Make sure you turn the defogger off when the window is clear.
-Leaving the defogger on for a long time could cause the battery to discharge, especially during stop-andgo driving.
+Leaving the defogger on for a long time could cause the battery to discharge, especially during stop-and go driving.
 The defogger is not designed for drying rain water or for melting snow.

-- ◆ Without timer: To prevent the battery from being discharged, turn the switch on when the engine is running. - ♦ When cleaning the inside of the rear window, be careful not to scratch or damage the heater wires.
+When cleaning the inside of the rear window, be careful not to scratch or damage the heater wires.